funql/funql-dotnet/docs/defining-a-schema/features/index.md

 ## Execute

-The execute feature simplifies the entire query-processing pipeline by combining parsing, validation, and execution into a single method, leveraging FunQL’s [execution pipeline](../../executing-queries/pipeline.md).
+The execute feature simplifies the entire query-processing pipeline by combining parsing, validation, and execution into a single method, leveraging FunQL's [execution pipeline](../../executing-queries/pipeline.md).

 **Adding the feature:**